slackalaxy/sboutils/README.md

-  isinst         show if a package is installed dep            display dependencies chain for a SlackBuild dependent      display what depends on a SlackBuild find|search    search for a SlackBuild help           display this help message
+  isinst         show if a package is installed dep            display dependencies chain for a SlackBuild dependent      display what depends on a SlackBuild find|search    search for a SlackBuild by name key            search by keyword help           display this help message
 ```
 As an example, let's consider **inkscape** and display information about it, by `sboask info inkscape`.
 This outputs the following, where dependencies *lxml*, *numpy* and *potrace* I already have installed: